vflame6/vflame6.github.io/_posts/2023-03-07-vim-vimrc-settings.md

 ### scrolloff

-The `set scrolloff` command specifies the number of lines that should be kept visible above and below the cursor while scrolling, helping to keep the cursor in the center of the screen.
+The [set scrolloff=10](https://vim.fandom.com/wiki/Keep_the_cursor_centered_while_scrolling) command specifies the number of lines that should be kept visible above and below the cursor while scrolling, helping to keep the cursor in the center of the screen.

 ## Editing Text